denostack/weakref/README.md

 </p>

 This library provides three iterable weak data structures for JavaScript, IterableWeakSet, IterableWeakMap, and WeakValueMap.
-These data structures are designed to work with objects as keys or values, and are useful when you need to store a collection of objects that may be garbage collected.
+They keep only weak references to their keys or values, so entries disappear automatically once the referenced objects are garbage collected instead of blocking GC.

 ## Usage